education

 -

-Curriculum Committee Member, Culturally Responsive Teaching and Leading Standards, University of Illinois & Illinois State Department of Education, 2025–present
+Curriculum Advisor, Culturally Responsive Teaching & Leading Standards, University of Illinois & Illinois State Department of Education, 2025

 -